About this Marbella Area Guide

 How many foreigners live in Marbella?

-Nearly 34,000 foreigners have made Marbella their home.
-The biggest group is British, followed by Germans and Russians.
+Over 38,600 foreigners have made Marbella their home.
+The biggest group is Moroccan, followed by British and Germans.

 What’s the weather like in Marbella?